Collider-quality electron bunches from an all-optical plasma photoinjector: Shaping the injected bunch with a flying focus

 The electron bunch formed by the ionization, acceleration, and trapping depends on the dynamics of the injector.
-The peak intensity of a conventional pulse and location at which it ionizes move at approximately the group velocity $v_g\sim c$.
+The peak intensity of a conventional pulse and location at which it ionizes move at approximately the group velocity $v_g\sim c$ (inside the nonlinear plasma bubble, where the local electron density is nearly zero, the refractive index approaches unity).
 As a result, the location of ionization is nearly fixed in the moving frame coordinate $\xi = ct - z$ [red dashed line in Figs. \ref{fig:FF vs conv}(a-c)], which provides almost no flexibility to structure the injected bunch.
 In contrast, the peak intensity of the flying focus injector travels at a specified velocity $v_F$, producing an ionization front that moves in $\xi$ [red dashed line in Figs. \ref{fig:FF vs conv}(e-g)].
 The ability to control the velocity of the moving ionization front provides the flexibility needed to structure the longitudinal profile of the injected bunch.

 The flying focus pulse required for such an ionization front can be produced using recently developed techniques for spatiotemporal control of laser pulses.
-While several methods have been demonstrated and proposed \cite{froula2018spatiotemporal, palastro2018ionization, Palastro2020dephasing, turnbull2018ionization,palastro2021laser,miller2023dephasingless,pigeon2024ultrabroadband}, all share the property that the focal point, and thus the peak intensity, can be made to move at a velocity $v_F$ that is decoupled from the group velocity $v_g$ over a distance $L$ that is much longer than the Rayleigh length.
+While several methods have been demonstrated and proposed \cite{froula2018spatiotemporal, palastro2018ionization, Palastro2020dephasing, turnbull2018ionization,palastro2021laser,miller2023dephasingless,pigeon2024ultrabroadband, sainte2017controlling, caizergues2020phase, oubrerie2022axiparabola}, all share the property that the focal point, and thus the peak intensity, can be made to move at a velocity $v_F$ that is decoupled from the group velocity $v_g$ over a distance $L$ that is much longer than the Rayleigh length.
 Crucially, when $v_F \neq c$, the motion of the peak intensity in the coordinate $z$ is accompanied by motion in the moving frame coordinate $\xi$:

-where normalized units have been adopted (see Methods).
+where normalized units have been adopted (see Appendix A).
 Thus, the flexibility to specify ${v}_F$ provides control over the motion of the peak intensity and ionization front in $\xi$.

 The motion of the ionization front determines the longitudinal profile of the injected bunch.
 The profile can be derived from the location of ionization $\xi_i$ using the normalized wake potential, $ {\psi}\equiv \left( \phi - A_z \right)$, where $\phi$ and $\bold{A}$ are the scalar and vector potentials of the plasma wave, respectively.
 The freed electrons will be trapped in the plasma wave if $ {\psi_f} - {\psi_i} \approx -1$, where $\psi_i$ is the initial wake potential experienced by an electron when it is freed and $\psi_f$ is the minimum wake potential experienced \cite{oz2007ionization, pak2010injection, mcguffey2010ionization}.
 Near the propagation axis ($r\approx 0$), ${\psi} = {\psi}_{\mathrm{max}}-\frac{\chi}{4} {\xi^2}$, where $0< \chi\leq1$ depends on the strength of the plasma wave \cite{lu2006nonlinear,Tzoufras2008PRL,Xu2014PRL}.
 Thus, the trapping condition provides a direct connection between the location of ionization ${\xi_i}$ and the location of injection ${\xi_f}$, where the electron reaches the same velocity as plasma wave: ${\xi_f^2} = 4/\chi + {\xi_i^2}$ [points marked in Fig. \ref{fig:FF vs conv}(a)].